shujieyangweb/shujieyangweb.github.io/_pages/about.md

 I have authored/co-authored over 40 peer-reviewed articles published in renowned journals such as _Nature Materials_, _Nature Protocols_, _Nature Communications_, _Science Advances_, _Small_, and _Lab on a Chip_, among others.
 My articles have received more than 2,000 citations as documented by Google Scholar (h-index: 29).
 And my work has been featured in various popular media outlets, such as _Nature Materials, The Science Advisory Board, '2022 in science' by Wikipedia, Phys.org, and MIT Technology Review_.
 I also serve as a reviewer for several esteemed journals, including _Lab on a Chip, IEEE transactions on ultrasonics, ferroelectrics, and frequency control, Journal of Microelectromechanical Systems, Microfluidics and Nanofluidics, and Ultrasonics_.

-I obtained my PhD in Mechanical Engineering and Materials Science from Duke University in 2021, under the supervision of [Prof. Tony Jun Huang](https://acoustofluidics.pratt.duke.edu/people/tony-jun-huang).
-Prior to joining Penn, I served as a Postdoctoral Research Fellow at Brigham and Women's Hospital, Harvard Medical School, under the guidance of [Prof. Luke P. Lee](https://connects.catalyst.harvard.edu/Profiles/display/Person/165825).
+I obtained my PhD in Mechanical Engineering and Materials Science from Duke University in 2021.
+Prior to joining Penn, I served as a Postdoctoral Research Fellow at Brigham and Women's Hospital, Harvard Medical School.
 My research primarily focuses on Acoustics, Microfluidics, and Biomedical Devices, with a particular interest in applying novel micro/nano technologies in the fields of mechanical engineering and biomedical engineering.

 Openings
 ======
-My group has multiple positions available for Ph.D. students, postdocs, master's, and undergraduate students for the Fall 2025 and Spring 2026.
+My group has multiple positions available for Ph.D. students, postdocs, master's, and undergraduate students for the Fall 2025 and Spring/Fall 2026.
 If you are interested in joining my group at the University of Pennsylvania, please send me an email (shujie.yang@seas.upenn.edu) with your CV and transcripts.

 Research Interests
 ======